Government Canyon State Natural Area, San Antonio

 Final Thoughts

-We began our trek around 9:00 am and had the trail pretty much to ourselves.
-This allowed us to enjoy the beauty and peacefulness of the area.
-When we were heading back to the trailhead, about three hours later, we passed lots of people (and were happy we had decided on an early start time).
-After we left, we stopped to recharge at Fish City Grill (7010 W. Loop 1604 N) – a great lunch (or dinner) spot about 5 miles from Government Canyon.
+We started our trek around 9:00 a.m., and as a result, we had the trail mostly to ourselves.
+This early start allowed us to fully appreciate the quiet and peaceful setting.
+Later, when we headed back to the trailhead about three hours later, we passed many other hikers — and were glad we had arrived early.
+Afterward, we stopped to recharge at Fish City Grill – 7010 W Loop 1604 N, a great lunch or dinner spot located about five miles from Government Canyon.

 Comments?